temiik/2025ChangeMakers/models/README.md

 - LEGO EV3 parts: https://www.ldraw.org/
 - BrickLink Studio parts library (for LEGO CAD modeling): https://www.bricklink.com/v3/studio/download.page
 - GrabCAD LEGO collection: https://grabcad.com/library/tag/lego

-## Summary

-No 3D-printed parts were used in this project.
-All mechanical assemblies were built from pre-existing LEGO components and electronics.

-Feel free to use the links above if you wish to visualize the project or reconstruct it virtually.